Florida docking plan in the works for ill-fated cruise ships

 William Burke, chief maritime officer for Carnival, which owns Holland America, told commissioners “we are coming to the place of last resort,” and that his staff had worked through the night on a docking plan.
 Four people on board have already died.
 Burke said he hopes two others who are severely ill “will survive the transit.”

-The Zaandam and other ships became pariahs as countries sealed borders in response to the pandemic.
-Zaandam passengers said they were asked to keep their rooms dark and leave their drapes closed as they passed through the Panama Canal.
+The ships became pariahs as country after country sealed borders in response to the pandemic.
+Passengers said they were asked to keep their rooms dark and leave their drapes closed as they passed through the Panama Canal.

-While many have reported feeling ill, most of the passengers and crew on both ships appear to be in good health.
+At least two of the four deaths on the Zaandam were caused by the coronavirus, according to Panamanian authorities.
+Carnival said nine others have tested positive.
+And while many more reported feeling ill, most of the passengers and crew on both ships appear to be in good health.

 Laura Gabaroni and her husband Juan Huergo, who work for a defense contractor in Orlando, saw their dream vacation turn harrowing as countries shunned them and people fell ill.
 Fever-free and without symptoms, she and her husband were transferred to the Rotterdam.
 She wrote DeSantis imploring her governor to let them off.